-You proposed testing by oral route.
-Based on the information provided in the technical dossier and/or in the chemical safety report, ECHA agrees that the oral route - which is the preferred one as indicated in ECHA Guidance on information requirements and chemical safety assessment (version 6.0, July 2017) Chapter R.7a, Section R.7.5.4.3 - is the most appropriate route of administration for the registered substance.
-More specifically, the substance is a liquid of very low vapour pressure.
-Uses with industrial / professional spray application are reported in the chemical safety report.
-However, the reported concentrations are low (<10%).Hence, the test with the target substance shall be performed by the oral route using the test method OECD TG 408.
+You proposed testing by the oral route.
+Based on the information provided in the technical dossier and/or in the chemical safety report, ECHA notes that human exposure to the registered substance by the inhalation route is likely.
+More specifically, ECHA observes that there is significant exposure concentrations (up to 8.25 mg/m3 for workers PROC 7) for the inhalation route and the substance has irritation properties which are not addressed by appropriate DNEL for lon-term inhalation local effects.
+However, considereing the low vapour pressure and the absence of repeated dose toxicity study by the oral route, ECHA considers that the oral route - which is the preferred one as indicated in ECHA Guidance on information requirements and chemical safety assessment (version 6.0, July 2017) Chapter R.7a, Section R.7.5.4.3 - is the most appropriate route of administration with the registered substance.
+Hence, the test shall be performed by the oral route using the test method OECD TG 408.